RSEjas140/Introduction_to_Python/_episodes/20-manipulating-data-frames-python.md

 teaching: 20
 exercises: 10
 questions:
-- "How do I organise tabular data efficiently?"
+- "How do I manage tabular data efficiently?"
 objectives:
 - "Understand how Pandas can be used to store, manipulate and subset tabular data."
 keypoints: